appyeorg/appyev5/README.md

 let html = await htmlBlob.text();
 let divContainer = document.createElement("div");
 divContainer.innerHTML = html;
-// Do whatever modifications you need to do to the HTML new WinBox({
+// Do whatever modifications you need to do to the HTML, like injecting other CSS or JS files. new WinBox({
     title: "List of Apps",
     class: "appye-window",